Lora224/FSD-assignment2/README.md

 -   view scripts

-Temporary Issue update May 16 19:10 PM
+Temporary Issue update May 17 20:24 PM

 Dev note

-- database -
-all working now

-- studentcontroller -
-all working now

-- student -
+- CLI main - student
-all working
+   finished

-- admin -
+- GUI
-removestudent not sure
+   finished

+Can do more testing if favored.